dazuma/toys/toys/docs/guide.md

     expand :gem_build, name: "release", push_gem: true

     # Now we create a full CI tool.
 It runs the test, rubocop, and yardoc tools
     # and checks for errors.
-This tool could be invoked from Travis-CI or
+This tool could be invoked from a CI system.
-    # similar CI system.
     tool "ci" do
       # The :exec mixin provides the exec_tool() method that we will use to run
       # other tools and check their exit status.